Skip to content

 On this page

 A virtual switch is a software switch inside a hypervisor.
-It connects VM virtual NICs to each other and to physical NICs on the host.
+It connects VM virtual NICs to each other and to the physical NICs on the host.
+It can forward, tag, filter, or drop frames.

 The basic model